missionpinball/mpf-docs/install/mac.rst

 The download will be about 150 MB, and the total install will be about 1.1 GB.

-After the installation of the tools you need to accept the license agreeement from Apple.
+After the installation of the tools you may need to accept the license agreeement from Apple.
 The following command starts that process in the Terminal, just follow the instructions provided:

 ::